Applications for the Blaze credit card are being mailed to people with histories of charge-offs and bankruptcies, but what’s in the fine print?

-If you received an invitation for that version, it’s actually a decent deal for people with low credit scores.
+If you received an invitation for that version, it’s a better deal for people with low credit scores than most.

-But unfortunately I haven’t heard of anyone receiving this version of the Blaze credit card lately.
-Their website still has the T&C’s for it online, but my guess is that they probably just have it up for old accounts who were grandfathered in with those better terms.
+But unfortunately not many people receive this offer.
+Their website still has the T&C’s for it online but that is probably just have it up for old accounts who were grandfathered in with those better terms.

-Some even receive worse terms than the first version.
-I know that a few years ago that Blaze was mailing out offers with $95 “issuance fee” and a $25 fee for the first time you increase your credit limit.
+Some even receive worse terms than the first version, as a few years ago Blaze was mailing out offers with $95 “issuance fee” and a $25 fee for the first time you increase your credit limit.

 What are your other options?